Sales figures for the Pennsylvania Lottery took a major hit — down 25% — as coronavirus shutdowns closed 30% of the state’s retail agents in March.

 And a lack of an online presence exacerbated the issue.

-Massachusetts Treasurer Deborah Goldberg, where there are only retail lottery sales, told the AP:
+Deborah Goldberg, state treasurer of Massachusetts, where there are only retail lottery sales, told the AP: